7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 Waste of Defects

 The waste of defects is often one of the biggest and most apparent wastes in a company’s process, mostly because it is so visible and critical.
-After all, if you have a lot of products with defects, your profits and plant quickly reap the consequences.
+After all, if you have a lot of defective products, your profits and plant quickly feel the consequences.
+Each one of those defective products is a loss of time and money.

-What is one of the primary keys to getting rid of this waste?
+What is one of the primary keys to getting rid of the waste of defects?

 A better approach is to take a hard, honest look at the issue causing the defect and get to the root of the problem.

-Does a process need to be overhauled?
-Does the equipment need to be upgraded?
+Do you need to completely overhaul a process?
+Do you need to upgrade your equipment?
 Do employees need better training with the process or machinery?

 Whatever is causing the defects, finding the root cause is the best long-term solution.
 Yes, it takes more time and energy, but it results in long-term success and eliminates the nagging breakdowns.